Gets the fully qualified name of the type, including its namespace but not its assembly.

-The fully qualified name of the Type, including the namespace of the Type but not the assembly; or null if the current instance represents a generic type parameter, an array type, pointer type, or byref type based on a type parameter, or a generic type that is not a generic type definition but contains unresolved type parameters.
+The fully qualified name of the type, including its namespace but not its assembly; or a null reference (Nothing in Visual Basic) if the current instance represents a generic type parameter, an array type, pointer type, or byref type based on a type parameter, or a generic type that is not a generic type definition but contains unresolved type parameters.

-For example, the fully qualified name of the C# string type is System.String.
+For example, the fully qualified name of the String type is System.String.
 Contrast this with the assembly-qualified name returned by the AssemblyQualifiedName property, which consists of the full name plus the full assembly name.

 If the current Type represents a type parameter of a generic type, or an array type, pointer type, or byref type based on a type parameter, this property returns a null reference (Nothing in Visual Basic).

 If the current type contains generic type parameters that have not been replaced by specific types (that is, the ContainsGenericParameters property returns true), but the type is not a generic type definition (that is, the IsGenericTypeDefinition property returns false), this property returns a null reference (Nothing in Visual Basic).
 For example, consider the classes Base and Derived in the following code.

 If you use the BaseType property to obtain the base type of Derived, the property of the resulting Type object returns a null reference (Nothing in Visual Basic).
 To get a non-null , you can use the GetGenericTypeDefinition method to get the generic type definition.

 This property is read-only.